DDuijker/DDuijker/README.md

 ### Hi there 👋

 I'm Djoeke Duijker, a passionate software developer and tech enthusiast.
 I enjoy programming and solving complex problems.
-I am currently in my fourth and final year of my studies.
-Here you can find some projects I have done and am currently working on in my free time!
+I just graduated!

 Here's a bit about me: